R3Dthief/Robotics-Workspace/projects/RA1/docs/design/v0-requirements.md

 - RA1-NFR-002 — The structural components (PETG) shall support at least 5 load cycles per minute during testing without deformation or failure.
 - RA1-NFR-003 _ The system shall be designed for ease of assembly, requiring only common hand tools.
 - RA1-NFR-004 _ All wiring shall be arranged with safe cable routing to prevent entanglement, abrasion, or interference with joints.
+- RA1-NFR-005 _ The arm shall not exceed 65 dB at 0.5 meters during normal joint movement.

 ## 4. Performance Targets